Jordan Courtney-Perkins: Brisbane Roar

 Courtney-Perkins was part of the 2018-19 Y-League championship winning Brisbane Roar Youth team.
 He started and played the full 90 minutes as the Young Roar beat Western Sydney Wanderers Youth 3–1 in the 2019 Y-League Grand Final on 1 February 2019.

 On 5 August 2019, Courtney-Perkins signed a scholarship contract with the Roar for the 2019–20 season.
 Two days later, he made his professional debut in a Round of 32 clash against Sydney FC in the 2019 FFA Cup, playing a full game in a 2–0 victory.
 In doing so, he became the youngest player to play for the Brisbane Roar at 16 years, 9 months and 1 days.

 Raków Częstochowa

 On 29 June 2021, it was announced that Courtney-Perkins would join the Polish side Raków Częstochowa, becoming the first Australian to play in Poland's Ekstraklasa since Jake McGing.
 He made his debut for the club on 1 August, in the game against Jagiellonia Białystok as a starter in its 0–3 away defeat.

 Loan to Warta

 On 5 February 2022, Courtney-Perkins was loaned until the end of the season to another Ekstraklasa side Warta Poznań.

 Loan to Brisbane Roar

 Courtney-Perkins was loaned back to Brisbane Roar for the 2022-23 A-League season.
 Courtney-Perkins impressed in his season back at the Roar, before departing at the end of his season long loan.

 Sydney FC

-On 15 September 2023, it was announced that A-League side Sydney FC completed the signing of Courtney-Perkins on a three-year deal.
+On 15 September 2023, it was announced that A-League Men side Sydney FC completed the signing of Courtney-Perkins on a three-year deal.